bitcoin-dev-project/bitcoiner-intro-to-rust/14_json_serialization.md

 }
 ```

-And now we should see an output with everything neatly printed out under one `Transaction` JSON object!
+Now we should see an output with everything neatly printed out under one `Transaction` JSON object!

 ```console
 Transaction: {